fingerprintjs/fingerprintjs-android/README.md

 ## Contributing

-Please respect the versioning of fingerprint.
+Please respect the versioning of fingerprints.
 If the fingerprint has version in main branch - all changes to existing version are not welcome.
-Some people can rely on these fingerprints in their security solutions.
-Create a new version of a fingerprint instead.
+Some people can rely on it in their security solutions.
+Create a new version of fingerprint instead.

 Use ```feature-*``` branches for contributing.